ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 ## Subnet Deploy

 Once you have the nodes set up you are ready to deploy the actual Subnet.
-Right now, the recommended tool to do that is [Subnet-CLI](https://github.com/ava-labs/subnet-cli).
+Right now, the recommended tool to do that is [Avalanche-CLI](https://github.com/ava-labs/avalanche-cli).

-Instructions for using the Subnet-CLI can be found [here](../subnets/subnet-cli.md).
-We will highlight the main steps below.
+Instructions for deployment by Avalanche-CLI can be found [here](./create-a-mainnet-subnet.md).

 ### Ledger HW Wallet